SYNERGY Indications, Safety and Warnings

 - Infection, local or systemic; including fever and pyrogen reaction (continued on next page)

 - Myocardial ischemia or infarction

 - Pericardial effusion or cardiac tamponade

 - Respiratory failure

-- Restenosis of stented segment
+- Restenosis or aneurysm of stented segment

 - Stent deformation, collapse, or fracture